-People often ask me, “What’s the difference between espresso and coffee”.
+People often ask me (Russell), “What’s the difference between espresso and coffee”.
 Additionally, many people want to know the difference between espresso beans vs coffee beans.”
 What many people are looking for is espresso or coffee that’s smooth.
 In other words, not bitter, but instead smooth and full of flavor.

 This article is going to be quite eye opening for most of you.
 You’ll learn a lot about the difference between espresso and coffee.
 Additionally, you’ll learn about: